FlavScents AInsights Entry for 2-acetyl-1-pyrroline (CAS: 85213-22-5)

 6. Regulatory Status (Regional Overview)

-In the United States, 2-acetyl-1-pyrroline is recognized as GRAS (Generally Recognized As Safe) by FEMA for use in flavors.
-In the European Union, it is permitted under Regulation (EC) No 1334/2008, with an assigned FL number.
-The regulatory status in the UK aligns with the EU post-Brexit.
-In Asia, it is approved for use in Japan and China, with specific guidelines in place.
-In Latin America, countries like Brazil and those in MERCOSUR follow similar regulatory frameworks, allowing its use in food and fragrance applications.
+In the United States, 2-acetyl-1-pyrroline is recognized as GRAS (Generally Recognized As Safe) by FEMA for use in food flavors.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned an FL number.
+The regulatory status in the United Kingdom aligns with the EU post-Brexit.
+In Asia, countries like Japan and China have specific regulations for flavoring substances, and 2-acetyl-1-pyrroline is generally accepted within these frameworks.
+In Latin America, regulatory acceptance varies, with countries like Brazil following MERCOSUR guidelines.

 Citation hooks: FEMA; EFSA; national authority publications